mohoaz1348-rgb/grawerty/README.md

 - After Qwerty, placing the `t` on a finger other than the index finger was very unusual, but even without reference to Qwerty, I personally find placing the `t` on the index finger very comfortable and natural.
 Incidentally, the creator of Graphite places the `t` on the index finger in his subsequent layouts.
 - I don't like the placement of the `m` in Graphite because Typing `rm`, `rms`, `mb`, `lm` becomes awkward for me.
 - `br`, `ui` are uncomfortable, so when creating the layout, I paid close attention to the half-scissors, especially on the pinky and ring fingers.
-- I don't like weak redirections and try to avoid them.
+- I don't like weak redirects and try to avoid them.
 There are significantly fewer of them in Graphite than in the standard layout, but they can be reduced even more.

 ## Layout requirements

 - eliminate the shortcomings of Graphite without introducing new shortcomings
-- the number of redirections should not increase significantly compared to Graphite
+- the number of redirects should not increase significantly compared to Graphite
-- significantly reduce the number of weak redirections
+- significantly reduce the number of weak redirects
 - I like that only 6 letters changed hands in Graphite, so leave them that way – no changes
 - SFB should not exceed the SFB of the Dvorak layout
 - SFB should be comfortable to type; SFBs on the pinky are unacceptable, including SFB(0u) (repeating a single letter)